GridTools/gt4py/docs/quickstart.rst

             x, y, z = ddxyz(v, h)
             lap = x + y + z

 Functions can be used only for code inside of computation/interval blocks.
-There is not overhead attached to function calls since they are inlined in the generated code.
+There is no overhead attached to function calls since they are inlined in the generated code.

 -------------------------